 SeedWISE: Enterprise training for women DPhil researchers

 Unlock opportunities to broaden your skills, grow your networks and pursue new horizons in both industry and academia.
-Building on the success and demand for RisingWISE, our flagship enterprise programme for women postdocs, SeedWISE offers crucial career insights for DPhil students as they look toward the future.
+SeedWISE offers crucial personal and career insights for DPhil students as they look toward the future.

 Uncovering opportunities for women in STEM

-Across the country, educational institutions at all levels offer programmes and schemes to inspire women in STEM subjects – and these women often excel!
+Educational institutions at all levels offer programmes and schemes to inspire women in STEM – and these women often excel!
 Yet further up the career ladder, we continue to see huge gender disparities in long-term success and leadership roles.

-SeedWISE has been developed to help address this challenge, bringing together women* DPhil students from the University of Oxford’s STEM disciplines.
-Here, you can meet with women who have gone on to work in industry and commerce, or stayed in academia, and who face similar challenges.
+SeedWISE helps address this challenge, bringing together women* DPhil students from the University of Oxford’s STEM disciplines.
+Here, you can meet with women who have gone on to work in industry, set up ventures, or stayed in academia, and who face similar challenges.
 We work closely with industry to build mutual relationships that benefit women both working and studying in STEM roles.

 *We also welcome nonbinary people who are comfortable in a space that uses women-focused language to discuss women-focused experiences.